ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 Console.WriteLine(greetings);
 ```

-Both styles would have yield the same results and both are acceptable.
+Both styles would have yielded the same results, and both are acceptable.

-> **But which one to pick?** Pick the style that you prefer or the style that is the more suitable for the program that you are building.
+> **But which one to pick?** Pick the style that you prefer or the more suitable style for the program you are building.
-> You don't always have all the values at the beginning, making the second style more suitable.
+> You don't always have all the values firsthand, making the second style more suitable for those scenarios.

 Don't worry if your solution is different than mine.
 As long as you completed it, it means you understood the lesson or at least practiced.
 Practicing is the key to success!

 {%- endcapture -%}
 {%- assign solutionContent = solutionContent | markdownify -%}
 {%- include spoiler.html title="My Solution" content=solutionContent -%}